doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 #=> {{:., [], [{:__aliases__, [], [:String]}, :to_atom]}, [], []}
 ```
 If that pattern matches, then we extract the line and column numbers from the call metadata and build an issue map that gets added to the accumulator(ie: the issues list).
-If it doesn't match, then it's a node we're not interested in so we do nothing.
+If it doesn't match, then it is a node we're not interested in so we do nothing.
 Notice that we need to return both the node and the accumulator in a tuple, since `postwalk` allows us to modify the AST.

 Now we need to tell `Creed` that we want to use this check by adding it to the `@checkers` attribute:
 ```elixir